wtsi-hgi/olly-maersk/README.md

-# LSF with Singularity Configuration for Cromwell
+# Containerisation-Agnostic LSF Provider for Cromwell

 This provides the configuration and shims required to run jobs under [Cromwell](https://cromwell.readthedocs.io/en/stable/), using LSF as an